marisaroque/asa-project1/README.md

   - A line with the number of people N, and the number of shares P.

   - A list of P lines, where each line contains two integers u and v (separated by a blank space) which represent a share.
-Each line indicates that the person sharing what u get with v.
+Each line indicates that the person u shares what he/she receives with v.

-It is assumed that the identification of people and an integer between 1 and N.
+It is assumed that the identification of people is an integer between 1 and N.

  Output
 -